cuffs/bond/README.md

-# bind
+# Bond
-A modular web console
+A modular web console framework built on Vue.js and Semantic-ui